-Make Chocolate Hummus the Star of Your Fall Snacks
+Make This Chocolate Hummus Recipe the Star of Your Fall Snacks

 With all the pumpkin spice, apple cinnamon, and other decadent fall treats teasing us in the grocery store, here’s a recipe for snacking healthfully with a pinch of indulgence: homemade chocolatey dessert hummus.
 It’s a chickpea-based, maple syrup-sweetened alternative to sugary desserts and bland appetizers.
 Slightly sweet, a little nutty, and totally airy, the mousse-like dip makes for both effortless entertaining and a special afternoon snack.